BlockchainCommons/musign-cli/README.md

 ### Dependencies

-To build  `musig-cli` you'll need to use the following tools: /
+To build  `musign-cli` you'll need to use the following tools: /

 ### Libraries

-The following external libraries are used with `musig-cli`:
+The following external libraries are used with `musign-cli`:

 - [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).